Factbox - Ricin: deadly, easily concealable poison

 When inhaled, symptoms include difficulty in breathing, fever, cough, nausea, sweating and tightness in the chest.
 Death occurs after blood pressure plummets and breathing stops.

-When swallowed, ricin causes vomiting, diarrhea, dehydration, low blood pressure, seizures, and blood in the urine.
+When swallowed, ricin causes vomiting, diarrhoea, dehydration, low blood pressure, seizures, and blood in the urine.
 Within several days, liver, spleen, and kidneys might stop working and the poisoned person could die.

 - Ricin prevents bodily cells from making the proteins they need.
 Death can occur within 36 to 72 hours of exposure.